kwojcicki/kwojcicki.github.io/_posts/2018-01-15-ES-TERMS_QUERY.md

 Resulting in this query:

 ```
 {
   "query": {
     "bool" : {
       "should" : [
         { "terms" : { "EventID" : [ "id0", "id1", ... "id1023" ] } },
         { "terms" : { "EventID" : [ "id1024", "id1025", ... "id2047" ] } },
         ...
        ],
     "minimum_should_match" : 1
     }
   }
 }
 ```

 This would split up the terms across multiple should queries and ensure that atleast 1 should clause matched the documents that were returned.
-This bumped up the possible events to be search to 1024 * 1024 (1024 clauses per bool query * 1024 terms per terms query) = 1048576.
+This bumped up the possible events to be search to 1024 _ 1024 (1024 clauses per bool query _ 1024 terms per terms query) = 1048576.
 There might be potential to nest bool queries inside of bool queries but that was left untested and as an exercise to the reader (wink)

 # Rediscovery

-With more ES features being added to ANM this issue of max terms came up in conversation again.
+With more ES features being added to our product this issue of max terms came up in conversation again.

 When retested it was found that any amount of terms could in fact be used even 999 999 terms without any warning just a slow query response time.
-By then however ANM had already upversioned ES from 5.5 to 6.3.
+By then however our product had already upversioned ES from 5.5 to 6.3.

 As mentioned by the ES team in this [issue](https://github.com/elastic/elasticsearch/issues/28980#issuecomment-386651557) they are not quite sure why a terms query could not have 1k+ terms in ES 5.5 but by ES 6.0 they know it got magically fixed.

 This can be verified by running the first example against ES 6.0 and seeing that it returns no errors.
 However with [ES 6.2](https://www.elastic.co/guide/en/elasticsearch/reference/current/release-notes-6.2.0.html) a small feature was introduced

 ```
 "Introduce limit to the number of terms in Terms Query #27968 (issue: #18829)".